 - If you restrict management access to specific IP addresses

 To restrict management access to specific IP addresses, you can edit the WatchGuard policy to remove the Any-Trusted or Any-Optional aliases from the From section, and add only the IP addresses or aliases that you want to manage the device.
-If you do this, it is important that you also add the FireCluster Management IP addresses to the From section of the WatchGuard policy.

 - If you set the FireCluster Management Interface to an External interface